Your Guide to Pregnancy and Birth in Mexico

 For expat women giving birth in Mexico (as opposed to their home country), you’ll need to decide whether to use public or private healthcare services.
-If you can access Mexican social security through Instituto Mexicano de Seguro Social, then you’ll have access to public hospitals.
-This social security also includes paid maternity leave.
-If you don’t have access to social security, you’ll have to go to private hospitals.
+If you wish to use the public healthcare system in Mexico, you must be a citizen or legal resident.
+Mexico’s social security system is called the Instituto Mexicano de Seguro Social, or simply, IMSS.
+It includes paid maternity leave.
+If you don’t have access to social security, you’ll have to go to private hospitals

 It might come as a surprise to you that you’ll need to secure maternity insurance well before you get pregnant due to “waiting periods”.
 You can learn about it in our maternity insurance infographic or guide.
 But essentially, that is the time you need to wait after securing insurance before you can make any claims relating to prenatal, delivery, and postnatal treatments.
 The specifics vary depending on the insurer, with some even having waiting periods of up to 2 years!

 During the Pregnancy and Giving Birth

 There are a lot of options out there during your pregnancy and when you give birth.
 Doing research beforehand can help you find the best option.